“The essence of care seems lost”: UK doulas call out the over-medicalisation of birth

 “If you value your life as much mine why would you want to do something that could take away the chance to save your own life.”

-Before his incident, Sam had never had a heart screening, but in the days following his sudden cardiac arrest, he endured numerous heart tests, including an MRI, echocardiograms and angiograms
+Before his incident, Sam had never had a heart screening, but in the days following his sudden cardiac arrest, he endured numerous heart tests, echocardiograms and angiograms, and an MRI.

-He received the results in April, explaining that his incident was a result of myocarditis, an inflammation in the heart caused by a viral infection.
+The results he received in April explained that his incident was a result of myocarditis, an inflammation in the heart caused by a viral infection.

 Sam recalled that he had a flu-like symptoms three weeks before his cardiac arrest, but carried on with his daily activities, including long runs and intense hockey training.

-“In hindsight, I wouldn’t have done that if it was going to cause so many problems," he said.
+“In hindsight, I wouldn’t have done that if it was going to cause so many problems,” he says.

 “When the consultant told me the results it was a lot of weight off my shoulders because there was no longer a question mark over what caused it.”